The Oral History Collection documents the experiences and perspectives of New York City preservationists.

 Preservationists in this oral history collection led the charge to recognize and preserve sites significant to LGBTQ history.

-This oral history project lead by Kelly Carroll, a preservation consultant and historic preservation instructor at NYU, focuses on the people and groups behind community preservation efforts.
-Discussions focus on their victories, their losses, and ultimately how they were able to rally their communities.
+This oral history project, Inspired by Grassroots Stories: Community Architectural Advocacy, led by Kelly Carroll, a preservation consultant and historic preservation instructor at NYU, focuses on those behind community preservation efforts.
+Discussions focus on victories, losses, and how they rallied their communities.

 The Oral History Collection